Locker

 A locker is a small, usually narrow storage compartment.
-They are commonly found in dedicated cabinets, very often in large numbers, in various public places such as locker rooms, workplaces, elementary schools,middle and high schools, transport hubs and the like.
+They are commonly found in dedicated cabinets, very often in large numbers, in various public places such as locker rooms, workplaces, schools, transport hubs and the like.
 They vary in size, purpose, construction, and security.

 General description and characteristics

 Lockers are normally quite narrow, of varying heights and tier arrangements.
 Width and depth usually conform to standard measurements, although non-standard sizes are occasionally found.
 Public places with lockers often contain large numbers of them, such as in a school.
 They are usually made of painted sheet metal.

 The characteristics that usually distinguish them from other types of cabinet or cupboard or storage container are: